 However, there may be some exceptions.
 While safe, it is true that the exercise puts a load on the joints of the knees (i.e., tibiofemoral joint and patellofemoral joint).
 This means that caution should be advised for individuals with recent knee injuries, osteoarthritis of the knees, and other knee or bone conditions.

-Furthermore, squats are considered low impact exercises (unless you're squatting very heavy weight) which means that the exercise generally exerts less force on the body.
+Furthermore, squats are considered low impact exercises (unless you're squatting very heavy weight) which means that the exercise generally exerts less force on the body - like with bodyweight squats.
 Examples of high impact exercises that pose more threat to the knees include jumping motions and running.

 For example, a common mistake when performing squats is shifting your weight forward.
 This usually occurs when people are either afraid of falling backward or they forget to keep their chest up.